 How public prosecutors work in Germany

 Impartially working for the good of the community: five facts about the job of public prosecutor.
-This is part one of a new series on legal professions.

 There’s a phone call from the police in the middle of the night: they immediately need a search warrant, it’s imperative that the public prosecutor (Staatsanwalt) comes.
 This or similar situations are frequently seen in Tatort, the classic German TV crime series.
 Working nights or on-call is actually part of a public prosecutor’s job in Germany.
 But they mainly work at their desks.
 In the German legal system it is their job to lead preliminary criminal investigations.
 That involves reading files, instructing the police to conduct witness interviews or house searches, closing proceedings or writing indictments.
 The public prosecutor presents the final plea for the prosecution at the end of a court case.